9 Dogs That Look Like Bears

 Daniela Duncan/Getty Images

 Similar in size to the Keeshond, the Eurasier also shares some of his best qualities, including a bear-like appearance and a desire to be around his human family.
 Considered a purebred breed, Eurasiera weren’t developed until the 1960s and 70s, when a dog enthusiast in Germany crossbred a Chow Chow and a Wolfspitz.
 Today, Eurasiers are popular in Europe’s colder climates but are lesser-known in the United States.
 These friendly fluffballs have double coats like their near ancestors and will blow their undercoats a few times a year.
 Plan on frequent brushing and vacuuming!
+Check out these other German dog breeds that make great companions.

 9. Tibetan Mastiff